PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-10 00:31:14
+Last updated: 2024-04-10 00:31:48
-Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman
+Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut